Seagate/cortx-s3server/README.md

 clone missing submodules.
 Normally after a fresh repo clone, this command needs to be executed only once.

-The `./rebuildall.sh --no-mero-rpm` command will build third party libs, S3 server, Auth server, UTs etc. It will also install S3 server, Auth server & third party libs at `/opt/seagate/cortx` location.
+The `./rebuildall.sh --no-motr-rpm` command will build third party libs, S3 server, Auth server, UTs etc. It will also install S3 server, Auth server & third party libs at `/opt/seagate/cortx` location.
 To skip installing S3 use --no-install.

-Note the option `--no-mero-rpm` passed to the command.
+Note the option `--no-motr-rpm` passed to the command.
 It informs the script that motr source was built and motr libs from the source code location would be used.
 If this option is absent, motr libs are used from motr rpm installed on system.
 To skip installing S3 use --no-install.